Robust state-dependent mean-variance portfolio selection: a closed-loop approach

-This paper studies a class of robust mean-variance portfolio selection problems with state-dependent risk aversion.
-Model uncertainty, in the sense of considering alternative dominated models, is introduced to the problem to reflect the investor's ambiguity aversion.
-To characterize the robust portfolios, we consider closed-loop equilibrium control and spike variation approaches.
-Moreover, we show that the closed-loop equilibrium strategy exists and is unique under some technical conditions.
-That partially addresses the open problem left in Björk et al. (2017, Finance Stoch.) and Pun (2018, Automatica).
-By using the necessary and sufficient condition for the equilibrium, we manage to derive the analytical form of the equilibrium strategy via the unique solution to a nonlinear ordinary differential equation system.
-To validate the proposed closed-loop framework, we show that when there is no ambiguity, our equilibrium strategy is reduced to the strategy in Björk et al. (2014, Math.
-Finance), which cannot be deduced under the open-loop control framework.
+This paper studies a class of robust mean--variance portfolio selection problems with state-dependent risk aversion.
+Model uncertainty, in the sense of considering alternative dominated models, is introduced to the problem to reflect the investor's uncertainty-averse preference.
+To characterise the robust portfolios, we consider closed-loop equilibrium control and spike variation approaches.
+Moreover, we show that a closed-loop equilibrium strategy exists and is unique under some technical conditions.
+This partially addresses open problems left in Björk et al. (Finance Stoch.
+21:331--360, 2017) and Pun (Automatica 94:249--257, 2018).
+By using a necessary and sufficient condition for the equilibrium, we manage to derive the analytical form of the equilibrium strategy via the unique solution to a nonlinear ordinary differential equation system.
+To validate the proposed closed-loop control framework, we show that when there is no uncertainty, our equilibrium strategy is reduced to the strategy in Björk et al. (Math.
+Finance 24:1--24, 2014), which cannot be deduced under the open-loop control framework.

 JEL Classification: C72, C73, D81, G11